microsoft/wslg/README.md

 ## First Launch

-If you have installed the default Linux distro per these instructions, you'll find a `Ubuntu` icon in your start menu, launch it.
+If you have installed the `Ubuntu` Linux distro per these instructions, you'll find a `Ubuntu` icon in your start menu, launch it.
 This will launch the WSL 2 VM, launch the Ubuntu WSL distro in that VM and give you a terminal to interact with it.
 Voila!
 You're running Linux on Windows!

-Ubuntu is the default distro if you took the easy `wsl --install` route to setup your WSL environment.
-If you would like to try additional Linux distribution, search in the Microsoft Store for "WSL distribution" and install your favorite.
-You can have multiple distribution and they will happily coexist side-by-side.
+If you would like to explore additional Linux distributions built for WSL, you can use the `wsl --list --online` command from an elevated command prompt to enumerate the list of available distribution for your system.
+You can have multiple Linux distribution installed within WSL and they will happily coexist side-by-side, so don't be scare to experiment and try things out.

 Congrats you are done and ready to use GUI apps!